 Astro Boy and friends in Takadanobaba

-Who is Astro Boy?
+Who is he?

 Astro Boy is a young android with human emotions.
 Doctor Umataro Tenma created him after the death of his son Tobio.
 Eventually, he sells Astro to a robot circus.

-Professor Ochanomizu saves Astro from slavery and they become father and son.
+Professor Ochanomizu saves Astro from slavery, and they become father and son.
 Ochanomizu also creates a robotic family for Astro and helps him live like an average human boy.
 Together they go on many adventures.

-What other Tezuka characters are on the wall?
+What other Tezuka characters are there?

 • Blackjack